wvteijlingen/swift-network-mocker/README.md

 - Provide a view controller to activate and deactivate stubs at runtime.
 - Allow you to configure multiple stubbed responses per endpoint, so you can easilty test your code in multiple scenarios.
-- Use regular JSON files for stubbed responses.
+- Use regular files for stubbed responses (json, xml, or any other filetype).
 - Define a clear hierarchical structure for your stubs.

 ## Installation